ganeshbytecoder/bytecoder-interview-preparation/module1/src/main/java/com/bytecoder/DesignPatterns/HLD/systemDesigns/ForReview/OnlineBusBookingSystem.md

 - API-Gateway - auth, static content like some videos , images etcs
 - Distributed and streaming processing using kafka-spark and flink -> fraud predictions preproceesing, analytics, etc

-**Functional**
-- user should be able to book the show in give city, theater
-- should be be able to see available slots, seats and price
-- user should be able to select seat , no. seats and book that
-- user should be able to book for future, cancel
-- online payments
-- should be able to see booking history
-- aids,home feed to show trendings and suggestions
-- notifications
-- referrals, coupens
-- rating system for the show and theater
-- customer support system

 ### APIS:-